Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Check Caching

 The solution uses Memcache in API Builder & Logstash to avoid unnecessary duplicate queries for APIs and users.
-To check if entries are cached correctly, you can connect to the memcached via telnet.
+To check if entries are cached correctly, you can connect to the memcached via `telnet localhost 11211`.
 Some examples:
 ```
 stats cachedump 2 0
 ITEM ignoredAPIs:###Health Check [19 b; 1609979360 s]